bcgsc/IMPALA/README.md

 - Somatic mutations
     - Only used if **cancer_analysis option** in parameter.yaml is True
     - Finds somatic mutations in ASE gene and promoters
+- Tumor Content
+    - Used to calcualte the expected Major Allele Frequency
+    - Assumes 1.0 if not specified
 - Tissue type
     - Only used if **cancer_analysis option** in parameter.yaml is True
     - Include data for average MAF in normal tissue in summary table